guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

 That's it from me this time, thanks for checking in!

 If this article was helpful, I'd love to hear about it!
-You can reach out to me on LinkedIn, Twitter, GitHub or by using the contact form on this page 😺
+You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page 😺

 Stay secure, stay safe.